|

 The famous mathematician Pythagorus was born on Samos in 580BC and his namesake town, Pythagorio, is on the south coast of the island.

-Pythagorio, which has become the island's main resort town, was once part of the island's capital during the time of Polycrates.
-Pythagorio used to be known as Tigani but was later named after Pythagoras.
+Pythagorio, which has become the island’s main resort town, was once part of the island’s capital during the time of Polycrates.
+Pythagorio used to be known as Tigani but was renamed after Pythagoras in 1955.

 About 2,500 people live in Pythagorio, which has a picturesque harbour sheltering tavernas, cafes, tourist shops and yachts of all sizes.